POLYMER CLAY TIP OF THE DAY

 HOW TO USE LOTION WITH POLYMER CLAY:

-First let’s remember that using lotion with polymer clay is to help you clay and not to hinder your claying experience.
+First, let’s remember that using lotion with polymer clay is to help you clay and not hinder your claying experience.
 In order for this to work for you here are my suggestions.